 The following three overarching principles associated with ensuring cost-effective construction reflect the need to accurately define costs, benefits, and basic economic assumptions.

 Most economic models require analysts to place a dollar value on all aspects of a design to generate final results.
 Nevertheless it is difficult to accurately value certain non-monetary building attributes, such as formality (for example, of a federal courthouse) or energy security.
 The objective of a LCCA is to determine costs and benefits of design alternatives to facilitate informed decision-making.
 Costs can be more readily quantified than benefits because they normally have dollar amounts attached.
 Benefits are difficult because they often tend to have more intangibles.
 In some cases, these non-monetary issues are used as tiebreakers to quantitative analyses.
 In other instances, non-monetary issues can override quantitatively available cost comparisons, for example, renewable energy application.
-These cost-effectiveness principles serve as driving objectives for cost management practices in the planning, design, construction, and operation of facilities that balance cost, scope, and quality.
+These cost-effectiveness principles serve as driving objectives for cost management practices in the planning, design, construction, and operations and maintenance of facilities that balance cost, scope, and quality.
 Analyzing the environmental costs through Life Cycle Assessment (LCA) can be complementary to the dollar cost implications of the design, materials selection, and operation of buildings.
 The LCA methodology, which can enhance information gleaned from an LCC, includes definition of goal and scope, an inventory assessment, life-cycle impact assessment, and interpretation-an iterative process.

 - Code of Federal Regulations, 10 C.F.R. § 436 "Federal Energy Management and Planning Programs"